mofrison/mofrison.github.io/_projects/health-control.markdown

 title:  "Health control"
 repository: health-control
 preview: ./assets/images/projects/health-control/preview.jpg
 excerpt: The Health Control app is designed to monitor your health status according to the main vital indicators.
-Such as systolic and diastolic blood pressure, pulse, temperature, and blood sugar levels
+Such as systolic and diastolic blood pressure, pulse, temperature, and blood sugar levels...
 date: 18-01-2018
 categories: projects
 tags: [java, android, studies]